 Many countries have set up open access policies and mandates over the past years.
 To put political strategies into practice, consortia around the world have started to negotiate transformative open access agreements replacing their former subscription licenses.
 Principles, guidelines, checklists, and recommendations have been developed locally and in cooperation with ESAC to guide the negotiations and implementation.
 This overview collects the resources available in order to support the library and consortia community in developing common principles as well as implementation standards.

-LIBER Five Principles for Negotiations with Publishers
+LIBER Four Urgent Recommendations for Open Access Negotiations with Publishers

 Building on the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities and on the progress that has been achieved so far, we are pursuing the large-scale implementation of free online access to, and largely unrestricted use and re-use of scholarly research articles.